Easter week, Psalm 41:

 The week everything was unraveled

 God’s grace unravels our sin.
 Jesus demonstrated God’s grace even in His anger.
 Grace exposes the sin.
 Exposing can change things– wrongs can be altered, slowed down and brought to a halt.
-Jesus named the wrong and called it by it’s a name: a den of robbers, and no longer a place of prayer.
+Jesus named the wrong and called it by name: a den of robbers, and no longer a place of prayer.

 God’s grace is also His patience.
 God patiently waits for our repentance, for a heart change.
-He is not eager to squash us immediately.
+He is not eager to squash us.
 He patiently waits for us to turn.
 This is grace.
 God’s grace was demonstrated by sending His own son, to be our substitute for our sin.
 Sin must be paid for.
 Things must be made right.
 There must be restoration.

 Now it is Easter week.
 The tables can be turned.
 Easter is an opportunity to unravel sin in our life.
 It is a time to experience God’s grace and allow it to begin to pull the thread that was stiched through the fabric of our life